priyanka-TL/samiksha-service/README.md

 	    docker-compose-up.bat
 	    ```

       > Double-click the file or run the above command from the terminal.

       > **Note**: During the first Docker Compose run, the database, migration seeder files, and the script to set the default organization will be executed automatically.

-1.  **Access The Survey Application**:Once the services are up and the front-end app bundle is built successfully, navigate to **[localhost:7007](http://localhost:7007/)** to access the Survey app.

-9.  **Gracefully Stop All Services & Dependencies:**All containers which are part of the docker-compose can be gracefully stopped by pressing `Ctrl + c` in the same terminal where the services are running.

-10.  **Remove All Service & Dependency Containers**:
+7.  **Remove All Service & Dependency Containers**:
    All docker containers can be stopped and removed by using the `docker-compose-down` file.

--  **Ubuntu/Linux/Mac**

-    ```
-    ./docker-compose-down.sh
-    ```

  - **Windows**